Capital-News-Service/missed_votes/mvtutorial.md

   - Import Tweepy
   - Call in authentication information from keys.json
   - Store them so they can be passed into Twitter
-  - Create keyword to tweet out
-  - Tweet out keyword with authentication to test

 ```
 import tweepy